Sizzling JD Gaming win again in LPL Summer Split

 The top two teams receive double byes into the semifinals, and the third- and fourth-place teams will get byes in the quarterfinals.
 The fifth- through eighth-place teams will compete in the opening round.
 The tiebreaker order for playoff positioning is game differential followed by head-to-head result.

-The playoff winner will earn a spot in the League of Legends World Championship, scheduled to be played in China at a date to be announced.
+The playoff winner will earn a spot in the League of Legends World Championship, scheduled to be played later this year at a date to be announced.
 The champion will claim more than $280,000 of the nearly $600,000 prize pool.

 Week 6 continues Friday with Oh My God (3-4, -1) facing Bilibili Gaming (2-5, -5) and Invictus Gaming (6-3, +3) challenging eStar Gaming (2-7, -5).